vthink/cpanel_api/README.md

         }
 </code>

-you are now on the fire!!
+Now, you are on the fire!!!

-##LIMITATIONS
+##Limitation
-Cpanel Api that i've created just functional well on domain owner cpanel type in the future release i will try to catch up for Werb Hosting Manager manipulating
+cpanel_api that i've created only can handle cpanel domain owner type.
+In the future release I will try to catch up for Web Hosting Manager type.